bigskysoftware/htmx/www/essays/when-to-use-hypermedia.md

 if you watch their talk, Contexte handled this situation easily, using events.

 But, let us grant that this is an area where the hypermedia approach can get into trouble.
-To avoid this problem, one strategy is to colocate and next the dependent elements for a given resource within an area in the application.
+To avoid this problem, one strategy is to colocate dependent elements for a given resource within a given region or area on the screen in an application.

-Consider a contact application whose detail screen for displaying and editing a contact has:
+As an example, consider a contact application whose detail screen for displaying and editing a contact has:

 * An area for basic contact information
-* An area for emails
+* An area for the contact's emails, and the count of those emails
-* An area for phone numbers
+* An area for the contact's phone numbers, and the count of those phone numbers

-The UI could be laid out in the following manner:
+This UI could be laid out in the following manner:

 ![Nested Example](/img/nesting-example.png)

-Where each sub-section has its own dedicated hypermedia end-points:
+In this scenario, each subsection can have its own dedicated hypermedia end-points:

 * `/contacts/<id>/details` for the first name/last name/ etc. info
 * `/contacts/<id>/emails` for the email section
 * `/contacts/<id>/phonenumbers` for the phone numbers section

-The crux here is that the email count and phone count are co-located with their collections, which allows you to [target](/attributes/hx-target) just that particular area for update when a modification is made to the respective collections.
-All the data dependencies are co-located within a single area that can be updated via a single, simple and obvious target, and that don't interfere with one another.
+The trick here is that the email and phone counts are co-located with their collections, which allows you to [target](/attributes/hx-target) just that particular area for update when a modification is made to the respective collections.
+All the data dependencies are co-located within a single area that can be updated via a single, simple and obvious target, and that, further, don't interfere with one another when they are replaced.

 Each area effectively forms a sort of server-side component, independent of the other areas on the screen, and they are all nested within a broader contact detail user interface.

-#### UI Driven Hypermedia APIs
+#### A Side Node: UI Driven Hypermedia APIs

 Note that our hypermedia API (that is, our end-points) in this case is _driven by the UI_, we have a particular layout that we want to achieve and we adapt our API to that.
 If the UI changed, we would have no qualms with completely changing